• Skip to primary navigation

 To file a lawsuit for medical malpractice, you have to be prepared to follow a specific process based on North Carolina laws.
 Every state sets its own rules regarding medical malpractice cases and the steps you must take.
 Make sure you understand these before beginning the filing process:

 • Statute of limitations.
 The statute of limitations limits when you can file a medical malpractice lawsuit.
-In North Carolina, the law gives you three years from the negligent incident to file or one year from when you realized it happened.[1]
-If you follow the latter law, the lawsuit can be filed no more than ten years after the incident.
+In North Carolina, the law gives you three years from the negligent incident to file or one year from when you realized it happened.
+If you follow the latter law, the lawsuit can be filed no more than four years after the incident.
+Exceptions can be made for minors.[1][2]

 • Damages.
-Every state also handles damages differently.
 Discuss with your lawyer how much you expect to recover for actual costs, known as economic damages, and provide them with all relevant medical bills, records, and related receipts.
-North Carolina limits only the amount you can recover for non-economic costs, such as pain and suffering, but that cap is being challenged as unconstitutional.
+North Carolina limits only the amount you can recover for non-economic costs, such as pain and suffering.
+The cap was increased to $656,730 in 2023.[3]

 • The Complaint.
 Unlike many states, North Carolina does not require that you file an affidavit of merit or go before a review panel.
 You can go ahead and file a complaint.
-Your lawyer will draft and send this document, which details your allegations and notifies the defendants.
-The defendants will have time to respond, and they will most likely deny any liability in your child’s condition.
+Your lawyer will draft and send this document detailing your allegations and notifying the defendants.
+The defendants will have time to respond and will most likely deny any liability for your child’s condition.

 • Settlement negotiations.
 Although they will probably deny being responsible, most defendants are willing to try to settle malpractice lawsuits out of court.
 In this situation, your lawyer will use the evidence collected about your case to negotiate a fair settlement for you and your child.
 You have the right to accept or reject any offers.